Welcome back, my aspiring cyber warriors!

 What is Metasploit?

 Metasploit is standardized framework for use in offensive security or penetration testing (legal hacking to find vulnerabilities before the bad guys do).
 Before Metasploit, exploits and shellcode would be developed by various developers, in various languages, for various systems.
-The pentester had to rely upon the trustworthiness of the developer that it was laden with malicious code and learn how the developer intended the exploit/shellcode/tool to work.
-With Metasploit, the pentester has a standardized framework to work from where tools work similarly and all are written in the same language making things much simpler and easier.
+The pentester had to rely upon the trustworthiness of the developer that it was not laden with malicious code and learn how the developer intended the exploit/shellcode/tool to work.
+With Metasploit, the pentester has a standardized framework to work from where the tools work similarly and all are written in the same language making things much simpler and easier.

 Originally developed by HD Moore as an open-source project, it is now owned by the security company, Rapid7 (Rapid7 also owns the vulnerability scanner, Nexpose).
 Although originally developed as an open-source project, Rapid7 has now developed a Pro version of Metasploit with a few more "bells and whistles".
 Fortunately, the open-source, community-edition is still available to the rest of us without the tens of thousands of dollars to spend on the Pro version (if you are a professional pentester, the efficiency and time savings accrued in using the Pro version make it a good investment).